Deba951/Heart-Attack-Prediction/readme.md

 The feature selection process involves considering parameters with significant influence on heart disease prediction and handling multicollinearity to ensure model accuracy.
 Hyperparameter tuning is performed to optimize the machine learning models' performance.
 ```
-    Three modeling procedures are employed in this project:
+Three modelling procedures are employed in this project:
 1. **Logistic Regression**: A widely used classification algorithm that estimates the probability of a binary outcome.
 Logistic Regression is used to predict the likelihood of heart disease.
 The model is trained with hyperparameters optimized through grid search.
 2. **Decision Tree**: A tree-structured model that makes decisions based on the input features.
 A Decision Tree model is employed for heart disease prediction.
 The model's hyperparameters are fine-tuned for optimal performance.
 3. **Support Vector Machine (SVM)**: A powerful algorithm for classification and regression tasks.
 It is used for heart disease prediction.
 The model's hyperparameters are optimized through grid search.
 ```
 The models are evaluated using confusion matrices and classification reports, providing insights into their performance in predicting heart disease.